BrunoZell/CollectiveIntelligence/litepaper.md

 Specifying interpretations of reality in standardized and thus interoperable causal-semantic models enables transferrable reasoning about the behavior of virtual and actual external systems (hidden variables), and unobserved but possible observations or actions (counterfactuals).

+## Network of Subjects and Objects

+Each account keeps track of: balances, resource consumption, wants, commitments, action traces

 ## Coordination

 - Establish wants[+theories]